(Guest writer: Danny Groner)

-Youtube, Netflix, and other video platforms have taken the Internet by storm, making up for roughly half of all web traffic on any given day.
+Youtube, Netflix, and other video platforms have taken the Internet by storm, making up for roughly half of all web traffic.
 What’s clear from this data is that video is more than a passing fad.
 We use it for both distractions, and for education.
 But by far the most popular (and sometimes perplexing) videos are viral ones.

 Everyone and every company is trying to crack what makes a video go viral.
 Quite simply, some people are better informed and thus think differently than the rest of us.
 Those who get social traction from their videos can turn that interest and share into profit and loyalty.

 5 Common Characteristics Of A Viral Web Video

 Pictures on all of your online and offline pages will keep people interested and keep reading.
 It’s easy to find inexpensive stock photos in this day and age, but if you can do it yourself, you can add your personal touch and tweak it to fit the content.

 Camera costs have come down so much over recent years, and technology has advanced, so it doesn’t require a professional to get that great shot.
 Once you have your camera in hand, getting started is as easy as snapping the shot you wish.
 Experts can offer you the direction you need for dealing with shadows, taking action shots, and more, but at the end of the day only you can make your photos unique.